qinggao/OctoSquatter/README.md

 # OctoSquatter
-Looks for abandoned projects on GitHub
+Looks for abandoned projects on GitHub (i.e. projects that were last updated over a year ago)

 Usage: